 You may think of the flu as pretty harmless.
 Most of the time, it is.
 People typically recover after about a week or two without any lasting problems.
-But sometimes, the flu can lead to serious complications requiring emergency care.
+But sometimes this illness can lead to serious complications that require emergency care.

-The CDC estimates that 200,000 people in the U.S. are hospitalized because of the flu every year.
-Thirty-six thousand die.
-Infants, the elderly, and people with certain diseases or weakened immune systems are the most vulnerable.
+Every year more than 200,000 people in the U.S. wind up in the hospital because of the flu.
+Tens of thousands die.
+Infants, the elderly, and people with certain diseases or weakened immune systems are the most at risk.
 But a flu emergency can happen to anyone.
-Since the flu can be dangerous, it's important to know the signs of trouble.
+So it's important to know the signs of trouble.

 Different strains of the influenza virus cause the flu.
-You get the flu by either inhaling the germ or picking it up on your hands and then touching your eyes or mouth.
-Symptoms usually appear one to four days later.
+You get it when you inhale the germ or pick it up on your hands and then touch your eyes, nose, or mouth.
+Symptoms usually show up 1 to 4 days later.

-The flu is sometimes hard to tell apart from a cold.
-But the flu usually comes on faster and is more severe.
-Also, keep in mind that a so-called "stomach flu" is not the same as influenza.
-The flu very rarely causes stomach or intestinal problems in adults.
+The flu can be hard to tell from a cold.
+But it usually comes on faster and is more severe.
+The so-called "stomach flu" isn't the same as influenza.
+The flu very rarely causes tummy trouble in adults.

 Normal flu symptoms include: